jfbouzereau/filab/README.md

 to the work space.

 * To set a link between two modules, click on one connector and drag a line to another one.
 Round connectors represent 2D points.
 Square connectors represent gray level values.
-You can only set a link between connectors of the same nature.
+You can only set a link between connectors of the same kind.

+* From a bottom connector (producer), you can draw many links.

+* A top connector (provider) can receive only one link.

+* To remove a link, draw a line from the top connector to nothing.

+* To scroll the workspace, click in the background and drag.

+* A valid graph must start with at least one Frame module, and end with a Display module.
+Modules not connected to the graph are ignored.

 ![config24](config24.png)